rdlabo-team/eslint-plugin-rules/docs/rules/deny-element.md

 # @rdlabo/rules/deny-element

 > This plugin disallows the use of certain HTML tags.
+>
+> - ⭐️ This rule is included in `plugin:@rdlabo/rules/recommended` preset.

+> This plugin disallows the use of certain HTML tags.

 Inline Modal and Inline ActionSheet from Ionic6.
 However, since my team uses Controller uniformly, I created a rule to prevent accidental Inline.